AreaLayer/Intra-Lightning/README.md

 - [ ] Fix bugs and issues
 - [ ] Node
 - [ ] Compile Cargo.lock
-- [ ] Release out of beta bugs and issues
+- [ ] Release out of beta bugs and issues in 2024